knasim/eventplanning/README.md

 #### Intro:

-The problem of seating guests has deep implications within Computer Science and falls under the NP category of problems.
+The problem of seating guests has deep implications within Computer Science and falls under the NP-Hard category.
 Meaning there is no best solution available for problems classfied as such.
 One can come up with a best approximate soution that comes close.

 #### Approach:
   Recursive Algorithm that attempts to accommodate all of the reservations.